 The family extends their heartfelt gratitude to all of the friends and families who have supported Braxton and his family in the last trying days.
 A special note of thanks is given to the caregivers at all of the rehab and hospital facilities from which he has received care, especially to the caregivers at Amedisys Home Health and Hospice Care, Heidi, Dorothy and Scott, and home caregivers, Kim, Sandy and Natalie.

-To send flowers to Braxton's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Braxton Craig, please visit our floral store.